Our Ryu Pa

 Soo Bahk

-In 1957, Hwang Kee discovered the Moo Yei Do Bo Tong Ji, the oldest Korean martial arts text known today.
-Inside, he discovered a fighting art called “Soo Bahk Ki” or Soo Bahk Hee” which means hand striking techniques or dance.
+In 1957, Hwang Kee discovered the Kwon Bup section of the Moo Yei Do Bo Tong Ji, the oldest Korean martial arts text known today.
+Kwon Bup means “fist method”.
+The Kwon Bup section describes the Kwon Bup fighting style and talks of an older style called “Soo Bahk Ki” or Soo Bahk Hee” which means hand striking techniques or dance.
 He recognized the importance of “Soo Bahk” as a Korean traditional martial art and studied the book in depth.
 The Moo Duk Kwan began another transformation as Hwang Kee implemented the Soo Bahk system into the Moo Duk Kwan.
 This implementation has continued until the present day where the Moo Duk Kwan now practices forms taken from and based upon the teachings from the Moo Yei Do Bo Tong Ji.
 In the 1990’s, the Moo Duk Kwan in the United States formally changed its name from the United States Tang Soo Do Moo Duk Kwan Federation to the United States Soo Bahk Do Moo Duk Kwan Federation.
 The change of the name outwardly demonstrates the Moo Duk Kwan’s change of focus from the Tang Soo Do curriculum that had a strong base in the Okinawan Karate forms to the unique Soo Bahk Do forms created by Hwang Kee such as Chil Sung, Yuk Ro, and Hwa Sun.

 Ryu Pa Today